 I was looking for a different type of beef soup recipe.

 Didn't find what I wanted in my German cookbooks.
 I came across this Mexican recipe that I just had to try.
-Made some changes ... made it easier ... perhaps it's not the original recipe, but it sure is delicious!
+Made some changes ... made it easier ... perhaps it's not the original recipe, but my, it sure is delicious!

 German.
 Nope.
 So, it's among my Non German favorites!